Some remarks on strong multiplicity one for paramodular forms: Introduction

-In this paper, we work exclusively over the number field $\Q$, and consider the strong multiplicity one problem for $\GSp_4$.
-This has been established for generic cuspidal automorphic representations of $\GSp_4$ (see \cite{Soudry1987}) as well as certain paramodular forms (see \cite{RosnerWeissauer2017}).
-However, it turns out that for holomorphic Siegel modular forms, the non-generic nature of the underlying archimedean representation prevents the direct application of standard techniques in automorphic forms.
+In this paper, we work exclusively over the number field $\Q$, and consider the strong multiplicity one problem for the symplectic similitude group $\GSp_4$.
+This kind of strong multiplicity one result has been established for generic cuspidal automorphic representations of $\GSp_4$ (see \cite{Soudry1987}) as well as certain paramodular forms (see \cite{RosnerWeissauer2017}).
+However, it turns out that for holomorphic Siegel modular forms of degree $2$, the non-generic nature of the underlying archimedean representation prevents the direct application of standard techniques in automorphic forms.
 Using Arthur's work on a classification of the discrete automorphic spectrum in terms of automorphic representations of general linear groups, Schmidt \cite{Schmidt2018, Schmidt2020} first proves a strong multiplicity one result for holomorphic paramodular cusp forms of general level.
 This result has been improved by Kumar, Meher and Shankhadhar \cite{KumarMeherShankhadhar2021} in the full level case.
-More precisely, they essentially show that any set of eigenvalues (normalized or non-normalized) at primes $p$ of positive upper density are sufficient to determine the Siegel cuspidal eigenform of full level.
+More precisely, they essentially show that any set of eigenvalues (normalized or non-normalized) at primes $p$ of positive upper density are sufficient to determine the Siegel cuspidal eigenform of full level; see \cite[Theorems~1.5, 1.6]{KumarMeherShankhadhar2021}.
 Recently, the second and fourth authors \cite{wei2022distinguishing} of this article further investigate the question of distinguishing Siegel cusp forms of degree $2$ from various aspects with several improved results, particularly including the approaches from $L$-functions.

-In this work, we continue to apply the theory of $L$-functions to establish more general results towards holomorphic paramodular forms in the sense that we consider the general levels by means of two different kinds of $L$-functions, i.e., the spin $L$-functions of degree $4$ and standard $L$-functions of degree $5$.
+In this work, we continue to apply the theory of $L$-functions to establish more general results towards holomorphic paramodular forms.
+More precisely, we consider holomorphic paramodular forms of general level by means of two different kinds of $L$-functions, i.e., the spinor $L$-functions of degree $4$ (see \eqref{finite part of spinor L function}) and standard $L$-functions of degree $5$ (see \eqref{finite part of standard L function}).
 To state our main results properly, we first briefly recall some necessary definitions.

 For a positive integer $N$, the paramodular group of level $N$ is defined as